asnakina/Places-tracker/README.md

 If the app has auth, places should be specific to the user.
 The user only sees their own places.

-#### Component Heirarchy
+#### Component Hierarchy

-Once the wireframes are finished, box out components of the UI and write a componenet heirarchy.
+Once the wireframes are finished, box out components of the UI and write a component hierarchy.

 ### Starting Code